NMTEC 202 Instrumentation • 2 Cr.

 Examines the function and use of the nuclear medicine gamma camera.
 Topics include basic electronics, collimators, digital cameras, on-line correction systems, and modifications required for tomographic studies.
 Students learn quality control and troubleshooting.
-Also includes positron emission tomography.
 Prerequisite: Acceptance into program.

 Prerequisite: Acceptance into the program.

 After completing this class, students should be able to:

 - Provide examples and discuss the importance of quality assurance and quality control in the practice of nuclear medicine.

 - Succinctly describe the operation of a dose calibrator, a Geiger counter, and a scintillation detector.

 - Describe in detail the operation of a gamma camera and the factors which affect its performance.

 - Discuss the design of a gamma camera collimator and the effect of changing various design factors.

 - Outline acquisition, reconstruction, and display processes for single-photon emission computed tomography (SPECT), including explanations of both filtered backprojection and iterative reconstruction.